-If you were a kid growing up in the late 60’s and 70’s you wanted to be Bruce Lee.
-His last movie, “Enter the Dragon” coinciding with his untimely death at the age of 32 made him more than an icon…he became a legend and Birth of a Dragon promises to exaggerate the legend to EPIC proportions of Bullshit.
+Bruce Lee is an icon.
+An inspiration to Chinese and Asian culture.
+There’s no denying it – he made martial arts cool and if you were a kid growing up in the late 60’s and 70’s you wanted to be Bruce Lee.
+His last movie, “Enter the Dragon” combined with his untimely death at the age of 32 made him more than an icon…he became a legend – but like most legends, over time there is more fiction than fact.

-So what do you know about Bruce Lee?
+So what do you think you know about Bruce Lee?

-He later had to defend that position by fighting local kung fu legend and enforcer Wong Jack Man in a “death match” (where obviously no one died).
+Bruce Lee later came to the US, opened a school in San Fransisco and was ostracized by the Chinese martial arts community for teaching non-Chinese.
+He later had to defend his position by fighting a local kung fu legend and enforcer Wong Jack Man, in a “death match” (where obviously no one died).

-Like most legends, there’s a kernel of truth surrounded by an utter exaggeration and bullshit.
+Like most legends, there’s a kernel of truth surrounded by exaggeration and folklore.

-In reality it was the combination of his good looks, flashy moves, intelligence, Hollywood connections, his willingness to speak out against the “martial arts establishment” and of course, his untimely death that turned him into that legend.
+In reality it was the combination of his good looks, athleticism, flashy moves, intelligence, Hollywood connections, his willingness to speak out against racism as well as the “martial arts establishment” that made him an icon.
+His death at such a young age, made him a legend.

 The truth about Bruce Lee…